-Welcome to Spiced Peach food blog, a spice road of food and friendship!
+Welcome to the Shared Table along the spice road of food and friendship!
 Thank You for visiting!

 In many ways this blog is a reinvention in my own life, yet it circles right back to where I began, the home from where I was born where my grandmother from Ireland owned and ran a butcher shop and grocery below, growing up in the food business, college studies in agriculture, writing articles on food, farms, seasonal produce, chefs, cultural foods and cookbook authors for nearly ten years with a regional newspaper, along with assorted freelance magazine writing and cooking professionally in restaurants.